 One way that the prosecutor can charge you with aggravated battery is if you have committed a battery to another individual and while doing so, you have caused great bodily harm or permanent disfigurement to the other person.

 Although Illinois does not define what great bodily harm is, it is generally more serious than lacerations, bruises, or abrasions.
-In regard to permanent disfigurement and permanent injury; this typically refers to when the victim has suffered an injury that they will never completely heal from (e.g. victim blind in one eye).
+In regard to permanent disfigurement and permanent injury; this typically refers to when the victim has suffered an injury that they will never completely heal from (e.g. victim is blind in one eye).

 Cook County Aggravated Battery Lawyer Alex Ktenas